bassthewise/mixxx-launchpad-mini-mapping/README.md

 · 8th page is for Library Navigation, loading tracks to deck 1, deck 2, samplers 1-8, and the AutoDJ playlist.
 There are controls for the font size, waveform zoom, toggle Maximize library, and enabling AutoDJ.
 It also shows the progress of each track.

-The more or less detailed funtion by button is as per this image:
+The more or less detailed function for each button is as per this image:
 ![Novation Launchpad mini_MIXXX mapping](https://user-images.githubusercontent.com/81437860/113695764-880fcc00-96d1-11eb-930f-80eddde7412a.png)